Who is the founder of AIM for Seva?

-Seva (pronounced as in “sayvaa”) is a Sanskrit word which does not quite have a direct equivalent in English in its true sense.
-The nearest description is “selfless, deep, heart-felt service to an entity or noble cause without expecting anything in return except the welfare of the beneficiary”.
+Seva (pronounced sayvaa) is a Sanskrit word that does not quite have a direct equivalent in English in its true sense.
+The nearest description is “selfless, deep, heartfelt service to an entity or noble cause without expecting anything in return except the welfare of the beneficiary.”

 AIM for Seva’s programs are truly secular.
-It reaches out to all people in need irrespective of religion, community, or nationality.
+We reach out to all people in need regardless of religion, community or nationality.

-Who runs all the projects of AIM for Seva across India?
+Who runs the AIM for Seva projects throughout India?

-Students and devotees of Swami Dayananda Saraswati committed to seva coordinate and administer AIM for Seva projects.
+Students and devotees of Swami Dayananda Saraswati committed to seva coordinate and administer our projects.

 What are the core areas of work that the organization is involved in?

-Main focus of AIM for Seva is education, particularly in tribal and rual areas.
-We also have healthcare projects wherever possible.
+The main focus of AIM for Seva is education, particularly in tribal and rural areas.
+We also have health care projects wherever possible.

-Why is AIM for Seva building Free Student Homes (FSH) and not schools to provide education?
+Why is AIM for Seva building chatralaya, or free student homes, and not schools to provide education?

-How do you select the students who enroll themselves in these student homes?
+How do you select the students for these homes?

 The criteria of selection are: